-No damage to wildlife, environment detected at Whatcom County derailment, oil spill, officials say
+No damage to wildlife, environment detected outside of Whatcom County derailment and oil spill site, officials say

 “There have been no wildlife impacts and most importantly no injuries to the public or responders to this incident,” Dave Byers, the state ecology department’s on-scene coordinator, said during a Wednesday morning press conference.

-But officials still don’t know what caused a 108-car BNSF Railway train carrying Bakken crude oil to go off the tracks, sparking a fire and forcing the temporary evacuations in the Whatcom County town of Custer, officials said.
+But officials say they still don’t know what caused a 108-car BNSF Railway train carrying Bakken crude oil to go off the tracks, sparking a fire and forcing temporary evacuations in the Whatcom County town of Custer.
+A stretch of Interstate 5 also was temporarily shutdown Tuesday.

 The FBI is now on scene, conducting an investigation, Whatcom County Sheriff Bill Elko said.